PortalNetwork/nkn-ns/README.md

 ## 💡 What is NKN?
 NKN is a new kind of network connectivity protocol & ecosystem powered by blockchain for an open, decentralized, and shared Internet.

+## 💡 What is BNS?
+BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.xem’ or ‘mywebsite.xem’ into addresses understandable by decentralized network machines.

 ## 📝 Description

 NNS is the NKN Name Service, a distributed, open, and extensible naming system based on the NKN blockchain.